weilunn97/WhatStat-Django/README.md

 ## 💻 Tech Stack 💻
 These are the key ⚒ frameworks and tools ⚒ which were used extensively during the development of 🔍WhatStat Django 🔍.

-* [Django](https://www.djangoproject.com/), a MVC web server development tool for our 🌐 backend web server 🌐, for quick handling of HTTP requests and responses.
+* [Django](https://www.djangoproject.com/), a MVT web server development tool for our 🌐 backend web server 🌐.

 * [Firebase](https://firebase.google.com/), where user files can be stored and retrieved quickly from the 🌨, eliminating the need to keep these files on your device.